Events & Tickets

 At the age of 16, Hong graduated magna cum laude from Texas Christian University (TCU) with a Bachelor of Music degree in Piano Performance, studying with John Owings.
 He is currently a student of Leon Fleisher in the Doctor of Musical Arts program at the Peabody Institute of the Johns

-Wesley Ducote is a first-year Piano Fellow at the New World Symphony.
-Hailing from Houston, he has led a versatile musical career pursuing a diverse set of interests.
+Wesley Ducote is a third-year Piano Fellow at the New World Symphony.
+He has led a versatile musical career pursuing a diverse set of interests.

 An enthusiastic performer of new and contemporary music, Mr. Ducote has premiered over 40 new works and worked with faculty at institutions in China, South Korea, Canada and all over the United States.
 His new music experience includes works for solo piano, chamber ensembles, orchestra and even a piano concerto written for him.
 He is currently working on an upcoming commissioning project of new solo piano music.